 While protruding or misshapen ears may be corrected with non-surgical newborn correction, surgical correction is required for older children and adults.
 Dr. Fishman performs otoplasty surgery to correct abnormally protruding or misshapen ears in children age 5 years old and older, as well as adults.
-Otoplasty commonly involves the shaping of the ear cartilage and tucking the ear closer to a more aesthetically pleasing position with the head.
+Otoplasty commonly involves the shaping of the ear cartilage and tucking the ear closer to a more aesthetically pleasing position with the head and facial outline.

-Dr. Fishman places the incisions for otoplasty in the natural crease behind the ear, to hide the resulting scars.
+After numbing the ears, Dr. Fishman places the incisions for otoplasty in the natural creases behind the ears, hiding her scars.
 She works through these incisions to sculpt and reshape the cartilage of the ears, bring the ears closer to the head, and reposition the soft tissues of the earlobes as needed.
-Upon completion of surgery, Dr. Fishman closes the behind-the-ear incisions with sutures and places a compressive headwrap over the ears.
-This dressing is removed the day after surgery, and a tennis headband-type dressing is then over the ears for approximately 1 week as much as possible, and nightly for ~3-4 weeks after this.
+Upon completion of surgery, Dr. Fishman closes the behind-the-ear incisions with tiny stitches and places a compressive headwrap over the ears.
+This dressing is removed the day after surgery, and a tennis headband-type dressing is then worn over the ears for approximately 1 week as much as possible, and nightly for ~3-4 weeks after this.

 After surgery, you should expect the following symptoms and adhere to these instructions: